LearningWithMerritt/HTML-CSS-JS-Notes/2-CSS-Cascading-Style-Sheets/CSS.md

 # `Declarations`

-A CSS `Property` an attribute of an element that you want to style.
+A CSS `Property` is an attribute of an element that you want to style.
 * Examples include color, font-size, margin, and background-color.

 <br>